 A study of polynomial, rational, exponential, logarithmic, trigonometric, and two-variable functions.
-Prerequisite: Earn a MATH score of 580 SAT or 23 ACT, or a grade of "C" or higher in MATH 1306.
+Prerequisite: Earn a math SAT\ score of 570 or higher, a math ACT score of 24 or higher, or a grade of "C" or higher in MATH 1306.